 Because independent contractors are not employees, they are not eligible for IPERS coverage.
 The guidelines below can help you consistently decide who is an employee and who is an independent contractor.

-- Has an established business that offers defined services.
+- Have an established business that offers defined services.

-- Offers services to multiple customers or clients.
+- Offer services to multiple customers or clients.

-- Was hired to work for you through a normal bid process.
+- Are hired to work for you through a normal bid process.

-- Has substantial control over how services are provided.
+- Have substantial control over how services are provided.

-- Is subject to substantial control by your organization over how services are provided.
+- Are subject to substantial control by your organization over how services are provided.

-- Is a city council member, city clerk, or other public official.
+- Are a city council member, city clerk or other public official.